Patrick-web/vim-diagon/README.md

 ## Credits

-Many thanks to @ArthurSonzogni for his work on `Diagon` project.
-This plugin wouldn't have existed without that.
+Many thanks to [@ArthurSonzogni](https://github.com/ArthurSonzogni) for his work on [Diagon][diagon-repo] project.
+This plugin wouldn't have existed without it.

 [diagon-repo]: https://github.com/ArthurSonzogni/Diagon